Candlestick patterns are one of the oldest forms of technical and price action trading analysis.

 Bullish Engulfing Candlestick

 Quite a name for a candlestick.
 This pattern consists of two candles and shows when the price of a security moves beyond the high and low of the previous sessions range.
-This candle is your signal for a sustained upward move or trend change.
+This candle is your signal for a sustained upward move or trend change back higher.

 The bullish and bearish harami is a two candlestick pattern that is considered a reversal pattern.

-For a bullish reversal the first candle needs to be a large bearish candle.
-This is then followed by a small bullish candle.
+For a bullish reversal, the first candle needs to be a large bearish candle.
+A small bullish candle then follows this.

 Bearish Engulfing Candlestick